 Health Insurance Portability and Accountability Act (HIPAA)

-LawVu enables you to operate LawVu in accordance with your HIPAA compliance obligations.
+LawVu enables you to operate your legal workspace in accordance with your HIPAA compliance obligations.
 HIPAA is a federal regulation developed by the United States Department of Health and Human Services.
 It is designed to protect the privacy and security of people's protected health information (PHI or ePHI).

 In this article:

-When two-factor authentication is enabled, users will encounter the following modal window when signing in, where they will be required to enter a verification code received via email.
+When two-factor authentication is enabled, users will see a modal window during sign-in that requires them to enter a verification code sent via email.

 Login Statement

-The banner appears after sign-in and lets the user know they are subject to having their activities in LawVu monitored and recorded by their organization's personnel.
+Where CJIS compliance is required, the banner appears after sign-in.
+It informs the user that their activities in LawVu may be monitored and recorded by their organization's personnel.
 If monitoring reveals evidence of possible criminal activity, the organization may provide the evidence to law enforcement officials.
 A user cannot use LawVu without clicking 'consent and continue.'

 Disable sending User Data via email from LawVu

-LawVu will apply settings to restrict information from LawVu from being shared with any third parties via the email functionality in the LawVu platform.
-This includes:
+LawVu will apply settings to restrict the sharing of information with third parties via the email functionality in the LawVu platform.

-Ensuring the email address of a matter, contract or associated conversation is not available to be shared.
+The email address of a matter, contract, or associated conversation is not available to be shared.

-Users will still be able to shares documents via email with other LawVu users in the organisation.
+Users can freely share documents via email with other LawVu users in their organization.

 Disable sending User Data in email notifications